ibm-cloud-docs/devsecops/devsecops_intro.md

 ## Why should I use DevSecOps?
 {: #why-devsecops}

 With DevSecOps, developers can continue to deliver updates frequently with a minimal amount of friction.
 Integration of automated security scans and controls into the DevOps pipelines provides confidence with evidence to the change management process.
 This integration also supports automated approvals of new deployments to production when all secure criteria are met and specific checks pass.
 Introducing security and compliance early into the development and deployment process reduces costs and risk by identifying problems early before the software reaches a production environment.
-This approach is often referred to as "shift-left".
+This approach is often referred to as shift-left (integrating security earlier in the development process).
 Moreover, even if secure best practices are part of the training in every organization, developers might lack deep expertise at the security level.
 Applying DevSecOps and shift-left to the delivery lifecycle reduces the risk of naively releasing known vulnerabilities into production.

 ### Standardization across organizations
 {: #standardization}